Quick info: How is child support calculated in Florida?

-Florida has a table of income levels that determine the amount of child support for a given number of children.
+Florida has a table of income levels that determines the amount of child support for a given number of children.
 The primary figure used to calculate support is the income of both parents.
-Certain expenses also go into the calculation such as taxes, health insurance, and employment related daycare costs.
+Certain expenses also go into the calculation such as taxes, health insurance, and employment-related daycare costs.
 A popular misconception is that household expenses can be used to reduce support.
-In general that is not true.
+In general, that is not true.

 But the calculation of child support need not be a mystery, nor do divorcing spouses need to be surprised in court as to what amount of child support will be ordered.
 There are several child support calculators that can estimate child support obligations if basic information about the parties’ income is known.
 Understanding how these calculations are made can also help remove some of the uncertainty and confusion that accompany child support orders.

 In Florida, parents of children are obligated to provide support for their children.
 Florida follows an “Income Shares Model” for determining child support.
 This means that courts will attempt to estimate the amount of money the parents would have spent on their children if they remained together and were not divorcing.
 This amount is then divided between the two parents, based on their incomes.
 Generally speaking, this is the manner in which child support is determined.
 Florida courts look to the Florida Child Support Guidelines, found at Florida Statute 61.30, to guide them in crafting a child support order.
 The amount of support determined under the statute is a presumptive amount.
 This means that, in most circumstances, the court must order the amount provided for in the guidelines.